CUBRID/cubrid-manual/en/sql/schema/server_stmt.rst

     *   *db_name*: The database name to connect to remotely.
     *   *user_name*: The user name to use when connecting to the database to be accessed remotely.
     *   *password_string*: Password string for *user_name* used to connect to the database to be accessed remotely.
-    *   *properties_string*: Property information string used when connecting to the database to be accessed remotely. (up to 2047 bytes) For detailed attribute details, see `cci-connect-with-url`.
+    *   *properties_string*: A string of property information (up to 2047 bytes) used when connecting to a broker (or gateway) for remote database usage.
+For detailed attribute information, see :ref:`cci-connect-with-url`.
     *   *server_comment_string*: Specifies comments about server information. (up to 1023 bytes)

 .. note::